Atlantic hurricane: Intensity

 Hurricanes Rita and Milton share the spot as the fifth strongest Atlantic hurricane on record, each with a barometric pressure reading of 895 hPa.
 Both hurricanes are also the strongest tropical cyclones ever recorded in the Gulf of Mexico.

-Rita is one three tropical cyclones from 2005 on the list, with the others being Wilma and Katrina at first and seventh respectively.
+Rita is one of the three tropical cyclones from 2005 on the list, with the others being Wilma and Katrina at first and seventh, respectively.
 Hurricanes Mitch and Dean share intensities for the ninth strongest Atlantic hurricane at 905 mbar.

 Many of the strongest recorded tropical cyclones weakened before their eventual landfall or demise.
-However, five of the storms remained intense enough at landfall to be considered some of the strongest, most powerful land falling hurricanes – five of the ten hurricanes on the list constitute the five most intense Atlantic landfalls in recorded history.
-The 1935 Labor Day hurricane and Melissa made landfall at peak intensity, making them the most intense Atlantic landfall.
-Though it weakened slightly before its eventual landfall on the Yucatán Peninsula.
-Hurricane Gilbert maintained a pressure of 900 hPa at landfall, as did Camille, making their landfalls tied as the third strongest.
+However, five of the storms remained intense enough at landfall to be considered some of the strongest, most powerful landfalling hurricanes—five of the ten hurricanes on the list constitute the five most intense Atlantic landfalls in recorded history.
+The 1935 Labor Day hurricane made landfall at peak intensity, making it the most intense Atlantic landfall.
+Hurricane Melissa made landfall shortly after peak intensity with a pressure of 897 hPa, making it the second strongest.
+Though it weakened slightly before its eventual landfall on the Yucatán Peninsula, Hurricane Gilbert maintained a pressure of 900 hPa at landfall, as did Camille, making their landfalls tied as the third strongest.
 Hurricane Dean also made landfall on the peninsula, but it did so at peak intensity and with a higher barometric pressure; its landfall marked the fifth strongest in Atlantic hurricane history.